aquarist-labs/aquarium/doc/spec/support-assessment.md

 ## Why Prometheus?

-Prometheus a de facto industry standard time series database and alerting system.
+Prometheus is a de facto industry standard time series database and alerting system.
 It is stable and has good performance.
 We can leverage [many](https://prometheus.io/docs/instrumenting/exporters/) existing exporters.
 PromQL is widely understood and allows interactive rule development.
 Custom exporters are easy to